skulltech/aws-solutions-architect-associate-notes/notes.md

 By default, __EBS volumes are automatically replicated within their availalibilty zone__, and offers a significant high availability.

-__AWS Cloudwatch Logs__ can be used to monitor and store logs from EC2 instances.
+__AWS Cloudwatch Logs__ can be used to __monitor and store__ logs from EC2 instances.
 The instance needs __awslogs log driver__ installed to be able to send logs to CloudWatch.
+We don't need any database or S3 for storage.

+Cloudwatch logs agent is __more efficient__ than AWS SSM Agent.

 With __EC2 dedicated hosts__ we have control over __number of cores__, not anywhere else.